xjspin/ISSTAD/README.md

 Introduction
 -------------
-This repository contains the source code for ISSTAD implemented on the MVTec LOCO-AD dataset.
+This repository contains the source code for ISSTAD implemented on the MVTec LOCO AD dataset.

 Get Started
 -------------